“I’m sorry we do not have such a thing as an English Piano”.

 “People grew up with British pianos at school and at home and we find that when people come to buy their own piano they are often looking for that mellow sound that they grew up with”, says Charlie.

-Two years ago the Kemble factory closed in Milton Keynes, sounding the death knell for British piano making.
+When the Kemble factory closed in Milton Keynes a few years ago, it sounded the death knell for British pianos making.
 It was the last remaining factory and when the gates closed for the final time skilled workers, some of whom had been involved in the piano industry all their lives, found themselves with nowhere to turn.

 “We felt we had no choice but to either lose British Piano manufacturing forever, or try to resurrect the art of making pianos in Britain” says Adam.